Our solicitors are experts in medical negligence [or clinical negligence as it is also known] claims.

 How Long Will My Medical Negligence Claim Take?

-Our clients are often surprised to find out how long a medical negligence can actually take.
-Quite often, it’s their first experience of working with solicitors – or perhaps they’ve previously used a solicitor for a relatively swift piece of work such as a will which can be completed weeks your or even conveyancing, which just takes months
+Our clients are often surprised to find out how long a medical negligence case can actually take.
+Quite often, it’s their first experience of working with solicitors – or perhaps they’ve previously used a solicitor for a relatively swift piece of work such as a will which can be completed within weeks, or even conveyancing, which just takes months

 Why does it take so long?.
 Obtaining the relevant medical records, seeking expert testimonies, gathering witness statements and analysing all of the evidence all take time.
 The Data Protection Act for example, permits whoever is holding your medical records to take up to 40 days to send them to us – and there’s nothing we can do to speed them up.